TonelloPhotography / Shutterstock

 Zirconium carbide coatings can be deposited using two methods, such as chemical vapor deposition (CVD) and physical vapor deposition (PVD).

-Zirconium carbide (ZrC) is a transition metal carbide which is characterised by:
+Zirconium carbide (ZrC) is a transition metal carbide characterized by:

-These properties give it the potential to be a useful engineering ceramic.
+These properties of zirconium carbide make it a useful engineering ceramic.

-Like other carbides, oxidation to carbon dioxide and zirconium oxide limits its use in oxidising environments.
+Just like other carbides, the oxidation to carbon dioxide and zirconium oxide restricts the use of zirconium carbide in oxidizing environments.